Non-celiac gluten sensitivity: Research

 There are many open questions on gluten sensitivity, emphasized in one review that "it is still to be clarified whether this disorder is permanent or transient and whether it is linked to autoimmunity".
 It has not yet been established whether innate or adaptive immune responses are involved in NCGS, nor whether the condition relates specifically to gluten or rather relates to other components of grains.

 Studies indicate that AGA IgG is high in slightly more than half of NCGS patients and that, unlike for celiac disease patients, the IgG AGA decreases strongly over 6 months of gluten-free diet; AGA IgA is usually low or absent in NCGS patients.

 The need for developing biomarkers for NCGS is frequently emphasized; for example, one review indicated: "There is a desperate need for reliable biomarkers ... that include clinical, biochemical and histopathological findings which support the diagnosis of NCGS."

 Research has also attempted to discern, by double-blind placebo-controlled trials, between a "fad component" to the recent popularity of the gluten-free diet and an actual sensitivity to gluten or other components of wheat.
 In a 2013 double-blind, placebo-controlled challenge (DBPC) by Biesiekierski et al. in 37 people with NCGS and IBS, the authors found no difference between gluten or placebo groups, and the concept of NCGS as a syndrome was questioned.
 However, it is possible that the reintroduction of both gluten and whey protein had a nocebo effect similar in all people, and this could have masked the true effect of gluten/wheat reintroduction.

 In a 2015 double-blind placebo crossover trial, small amounts of purified wheat gluten triggered gastrointestinal symptoms (such as abdominal bloating and pain) and extra-intestinal manifestations (such as foggy mind, depression, and aphthous stomatitis) in self-reported NCGS.
-Nevertheless, it remains elusive whether these findings specifically implicate gluten or proteins present in gluten-containing cereals.
+Nevertheless, it remains elusive whether these findings specifically implicate gluten or proteins present in gluten-containing cereals, because the research didn't provide data on extraction and whether ATIs were removed.

 In a 2018 double-blind, crossover research study on 59 persons on a gluten-free diet with challenges of gluten, fructans or placebo, intestinal symptoms (specifically bloating) were borderline significantly higher after challenge with fructans, in comparison with gluten proteins (P = 0.049).
 Although the differences between the three interventions were tiny, the authors concluded that fructans (the specific type of FODMAP found in wheat) are more likely to be the cause of NCGS gastrointestinal symptoms, rather than gluten.
 In addition, fructans used in the study were extracted from chicory root, so it remains to be seen whether the wheat fructans produce the same effect.